workeffortwaste/horseman/README.md

 ## Current Version

-The latest version is v0.1.3
+The latest version is v0.2.0 for Windows